We shall see that at which dogs howl in the dark, and that at which cats prick up their ears after midnight.

 To locate Elder Signs, investigators must successfully complete Adventures within the museum and its environs.
 To resolve an Adventure, you must match dice results against the requirements for each of the Adventure card’s tasks.
 If you fail to complete all of an Adventure’s tasks, your investigator suffers the consequences.
 Often this means a loss of sanity or stamina—or both.
 Investigators who have their sanity or stamina reduced to zero are devoured and removed from play.
 Other failed Adventures push the Doom track further forward or release monsters into the world, making the investigators’ task all the more difficult.

 When you successfully complete all of an Adventure’s tasks, you unlock its rewards.
-They can yield clues, provide new resources, introduce investigators to new allies, or uncover Elder Signs.
+They can yield clues, provide new resources, introduce investigators to new allies, or uncover vital Elder Signs.
 Not all rewards are good, though, and the successful completion of some Adventures may release monsters or lead to Other World Adventures, bringing greater risks and rewards to the table.

 Elder Sign features 48 Adventure cards representing the supernatural events and places of intrigue in and around the museum the investigators must explore to stop the Ancient One.
 During game setup, players build the museum with six initial Adventure cards, chosen at random.
 The staggering number of possible museums means that investigators will almost never pursue the same sets of clues in two separate games.
 Additionally, all Adventure cards feature unique requirements, and many have powerful text that radically alter gameplay.

 Given such eldritch perils, what drives the men and women called to explore the museum?
-Each of the 16 available investigators have individual talents and resources they bring to the search for the Elder Signs.
+Each of the sixteen available investigators have individual talents and resources they bring to the search for the Elder Signs.
 Many investigators dedicate themselves to a specific research focus, allowing players to alter dice rolls or substitute one die result for another.
 Some focus on acquiring more resources.
 Others can restore sanity or stamina to investigators who have suffered the loss of either.

 Scientific Study and Reflection